shksa/Yeezy/readme.md

 - **So to evaluate a function call, a new environment needs to be created everytime which extends the env of the function, not the current environment because when evaluating the function, we need the binding of the environment in which the function was created**

 ## Built-in Functions
-- They are not written in Monkey.
+- They are not written in Yeezy.
 - Written in Host lang.
 - These are functions built into the interpreter, into the language itself.
-- These functions act as a bridge b/w the Monkey world and the interpreter implementation.
+- These functions act as a bridge b/w the Yeezy world and the interpreter implementation.
 - They need to accept zero or more Objects as arguments and return an Object.

 ## A type for built-in functions?
 - A special type is defined for builtin functions in the Object system.
+- They need to exposed to users of Yeezy as objects.
 - Because all bulit-in functions have the same behavior -> take zero or more Objects as arguments and return an Object.